datazoompuc/datazoom.amazonia/README.md

 # datazoom.amazonia

-dz.amazonia is an R package that facilitates access to official data regarding the Amazon.
+datazoom.amazonia is an R package that facilitates access to official data regarding the Amazon.
 The package provides functions that download and pre-process selected datasets.
 Currently we support:
 * INPE - PRODES: deforestation by municipality

 <!-- badges: start -->